FAQ

 Leicestershire & Rutland Blood Bikes is a charitable based organisation aiming to transport blood, plasma, platelets, samples, vaccines and other urgently required medical items for our hospitals – every night, and at weekends and bank holidays.
 Our team are all volunteers and the service we offer to our hospitals is free of charge to them.
 We are based on the successful blood bike model and are part of NABB; National Association of Blood Bikes.

-Why does LRBB use motorbikes rather than cars?
+Does LRBB use motorbikes and cars?

-Where are the bikes kept?
+Where is the fleet kept?

 We are extremely grateful for the support we have from the East Midlands Ambulance Service and Leicestershire Fire and Rescue Service for allowing us to locate our fleet in secure sites across the county.